 Inhaled The material is not thought to produce adverse health effects or irritation of the respiratory tract (as classified by EC Directives using animal models).
 Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in an occupational setting.
 Ingestion The material has NOT been classified by EC Directives or other classification systems as "harmful by ingestion".
 This is because of the lack of corroborating animal or human evidence.
 Skin Contact The material is not thought to produce adverse health effects or skin irritation following contact (as classified by EC Directives using animal models).
-Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable gloves be used in an occupational setting. Еуе Although the material is not thought to be an irritant (as classified by EC Directives), direct contact with the eye may cause transient discomfort characterised by tearing or conjunctival redness (as with windburn).
-Slight abrasive damage may also result.
+Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable gloves be used in an occupational setting.
+Eye This material can cause eye irritation and damage in some persons.
 Chronic Long-term exposure to the product is not thought to produce chronic effects adverse to the health (as classified by EC Directives using animal models); nevertheless exposure by all routes should be minimised as a matter of course.

-Legend: Value obtained from Europe ECHA Registered Substances - Acute toxicity 2.
+Legend: 1.
+Value obtained from Europe ECHA Registered Substances - Acute toxicity 2.
 Value obtained from manufacturer's SDS.
 Unless otherwise specified data extracted from RTECS - Register of Toxic Effect of chemical Substances

 Acute Toxicity × Carcinogenicity ×

 Skin Irritation/Corrosion ✓ Reproductivity ×

-Serious Eye Damage/Irritation ✓ STOT - Single Exposure ✓
+Serious Eye Damage/Irritation ✓ STOT - Single Exposure ~

 Respiratory or Skin sensitisation × STOT - Repeated Exposure ×

 Mutagenicity × Aspiration Hazard ×

-Legend:

-🗶 - Data either not available or does not fill the criteria for classification
+Legend: X - Data either not available or does not fill the criteria for classification

-Data available to make classification
+- Data available to make classification